subnixr/minimal/README.md

 - Number of visible files, number of total files.
 - Number of background jobs (if any).
 - Colored `ls` output, wrapped in `$PAGER` if output is longer than your view.
+- Colored, brief, `git status` output, only if in a git repo

 #  I HATE UTF-8!
 No problem: